 These drugs kill cancer cells but can also damage some normal cells.
 This is what causes many side effects.
-Side effects of chemotherapy depend on the specific drugs, the amount taken, and the length of time you are treated.
-Some common side effects include:
+Side effects of chemo depend on the specific drugs, the amount taken, and the length of time you are treated.

 - Nausea and vomiting